 The Druid’s Circle

-The Druid’s Circle is the most difficult hike of the three at 3.5 miles, but it is also the most rewarding with some of the best views in the park.
-The hike is a strenuous climb up to the observation point, but the views are worth it.
+The Druid’s Circle is the most challenging hike of the three at 3.5 miles, but it is also the most rewarding, with some of the best views in the park.
+The walk is a strenuous climb up to the observation point, but the ideas are worth it.

-You can see all three of the primary valleys as well as the surrounding countryside from this point.
+From this point, you can see all three primary valleys and the surrounding countryside.

 Remember To Drink Lots of Water!

-The park is very open and the threat of thunderstorms, though uncommon, is very real.
-Lightning will strike high points and in the desert valleys where the sandstone trolls and goblins live, you will be one of the highest points around!
+Though uncommon, the park is very open, and the thunderstorm threat is real.
+Lightning will strike high points, and in the desert valleys where the sandstone trolls and goblins live, you will be at one of the highest points!
 Seek shelter immediately if a storm begins to form.

 On the other extreme, desert winters can often become quite cold.
-Although moisture is fairly rare in this part of Utah, it does fall sometimes and this can lead to snowfall on the goblin formations, creating incredible photography opportunities when visiting Goblin Valley!
+Although moisture is pretty rare in this part of Utah, it does fall sometimes.
+This can lead to snowfall on the Goblin formations, creating incredible photography opportunities when visiting Goblin Valley!

 Where to stay near Goblin Valley

 There are plenty of great places to stay near Goblin Valley State Park.
-If you’re looking for a campground with amazing views, the Green River Valley is a great option.
-You can also find traditional Mongolian cabins, called yurts, as well as goblin heads in the area.
+The Green River Valley is an excellent option if you’re looking for a campground with amazing views.
+You can also find traditional Mongolian cabins, yurts, and goblin heads.

-Group camping is also available and pets are welcome in many parts of the park and campground.
-It is $60-$65 per night to rent a yurt and reservations must be made through Tentrr.
+Group camping is also available; pets are welcome in many parts of the park and campground.
+Renting a yurt is $60-$65 per night, and reservations must be made through Tentrr.
 Other camping options are $18-$20 per night.